AI memory

 A product that remembers you can help you.
 A product that remembers you can also pressure you more precisely.

-Naya's position is simple: memory should increase agency, not reduce it.
+Naya's position is simple: memory should increase agency rather than reduce it.

 When memory is private,